mozilla/extension-workshop/src/content/documentation/develop/known-issues.md

 **Workaround:** In the `about:debugging` page on your development computer, disconnect from and reconnect to the Android device.

 **Additional notes:** This issue appears to be related to simultaneous connections to the Android device from `web-ext` and Firefox's developer tools.
-To minimize the occurrence of this issue, set `web-ext` to auto-reload specific files only using the `--watch-files` flag.
+To minimize the likelihood of this issue, set `web-ext` to auto-reload specific files only using the `--watch-files` flag.
 For example:

 ```bash
 web-ext run -t firefox-android \